perguth/install-invoiceninja/README.md

 In `config/app.php` set `APP_URL` to `https://invoice.domain.com` and `APP_KEY` to a [32 character long random string](https://www.random.org/strings/?num=2&len=16&digits=on&upperalpha=on&loweralpha=on&unique=on&format=html&rnd=new).

-Perfom the final steps via the frontend of InvoiceNinja: https://invoice.domain.com.
+Perfom the final steps via the frontend of InvoiceNinja in this example that would be on `https://invoice.domain.com`.

 --